 and to minimize the toxicity of and exposure to any products which are

 used.
 Education, in the form of workshops, training sessions and written

 materials, is an essential component of an IPM program.
 Concrete examples of IPM strategies and pesticide reduction policies have been implemented in the following localities:

-- California has been a bastion for growing IPM and Pesticide Reduction policies and programs:
+- California has been a bastion for growing city-wide IPM and Pesticide Reduction policies and programs:

 Francisco, CA (more information at Replacing

 Poisons with Precaution in Pest Management)

 - Richmond, CA